ChristineWangcy/Titanic-analysis/Titanic data analysis.md

 # read Titanic csv file into dataframe
 data = pd.read_csv('titanic_data.csv')
 print ('number of records in original data: ', len(data))

-#clean data by selecting records with Age field is a number
-data=data[data.Age > 0]
-print ('number of records in cleaned data: ',len(data))
 ```

     number of records in original data:  891
-    number of records in cleaned data:  714